garbin/koapi/README.md

 RESTful API framework based on koa and bookshelf

-Wriging a RESTful API have never been so easy!
+Writing a RESTful API has never been so easy!

-# Install
+## Installation
 ```bash
 npm install koapi
 ```

-# Write your APIs in just 1 minute
+## Write your APIs in just ONE minute

 ## Assume you have database below